 RELATED: How to Choose the Best Workplace Health Promotion Programs

 Companies With Outstanding Wellness Programs in the Workplace

-Each year the board of directors of the Health Project reviews wellness applications for the C. Everett Koop National Health Awards.
-To win the award employers must describe their wellness programs in great detail.
+Each year the board of directors of the Health Project review wellness applications for the C. Everett Koop National Health Awards.
+To win the award employers must describe their workplace wellness program in great detail.
 The job of the reviewers is to identify the award winners based on a rigorous evaluation of each program based on participation rates, and the improvements in employee health and medical cost savings.

 It is true that these results can trigger a fair amount of skepticism.
-If you have ever watched an episode of American Greed, your “too good to be true…” alarm would have immediately sounded.
 Any investment with growth of 26% annually must either be a Ponzi scheme or a once-in-a-lifetime investment opportunity.
-Most likely it would be a Ponzi scheme.

-Time for the warning.
-The scientific truth of the matter is that this study proves absolutely nothing.
+Time for the warning: the scientific truth of the matter is that this study proves absolutely nothing.
 It is not a randomized clinical trial.
-It is a retrospective study, that at best, can only suggest an association between companies with wellness programs and their stock performance.
+It is a retrospective study that, at best, can only suggest an association between companies with workplace wellness programs and their stock performance.

-But it does raise a provocative question — was this just luck or is there really something about successful companies that just happen to have good wellness programs?
-Certainly there other publicly traded companies that also perform well but don’t have wellness programs, right?
+But it does raise a provocative question: was this just luck or is there really something about successful companies that just happen to have good wellness programs?
+Certainly there are other publicly traded companies that also perform well but don’t have wellness programs.
+Right?

 More Reasons to Begin a Wellness Program